tinylog-org/tinylog/readme.md

 **New features**

-* Log entries can be [tagged](https://github.com/pmwmedia/tinylog/blob/v2.0/tinylog-api/src/main/java/org/tinylog/Logger.java#L53)
+* Log entries can be optionally [tagged](https://github.com/pmwmedia/tinylog/blob/v2.0/tinylog-api/src/main/java/org/tinylog/Logger.java#L53)
   * Tags can be output via {tag}
   * A writer can be bound to a tag via the property `writer.tag`
 * Multiple logging implementations can be combined (log entries can be redirected to the logging system of the Application server and additionally be written to a separate log file by tinylog itself)